SFU-Archives/digital-transfer/procedures/standard-archives/04-ingest.md

 ## 4.3 Import Bag data to AIS Accession record
 <img align="right" width="400" src="../../screenshots/04-import-confirm.png">

-AIS scripts can import data from transfer's `bag-info.txt` file to populate the AIS Accession record that you created previously when generating an `Accession number` in [step 2.2](02-transfer.md#22-create-an-accession-record).
+AIS scripts can import data from transfer's `bag-info.txt` file to populate the AIS Accession record that you created previously ([step 2.2](02-transfer.md#22-create-an-accession-record)).

 Before importing the bag data, make sure that a fonds and authority record for the creator already exist in the AIS.